ewels/rich-click/docs/documentation/formatting_and_styles.md

 -->
 ![`python examples/01_simple.py --hep || true`](../images/error.svg "Error message"){.screenshot}

-You can customise the _Try 'command --help' for help._ message with `ERRORS_SUGGESTION` using rich-click though, and add some text after the error with `ERRORS_EPILOGUE`.
+You can customize the _Try 'command --help' for help._ message with `ERRORS_SUGGESTION` using rich-click though, and add some text after the error with `ERRORS_EPILOGUE`.

 For example, from [`examples/07_custom_errors.py`](https://github.com/ewels/rich-click/blob/main/examples/07_custom_errors.py):